 Writers of Color-Santa Cruz County

-Victoria has been an active member of the Writers of Color since its inception.
+Victoria is a co-founder of the Writers of Color-Santa Cruz County and has been an active member since its inception.
 The organization supports writers of color in Santa Cruz County and creates and participates in poetry events in the area.
 Visit our website to learn more.

 Círculo de poetas & Writers

 Victoria is an active member of Círculo de poetas & Writers.
 The organization supports Latinx/Chicanx writers but is open to all.
 To learn more about the organization or register for Círculo's yearly (August) writing conference, click here.

 Victoria volunteers for the Hive Poetry Collective, which creates poetry radio shows and podcasts.
 Shows are aired on Sundays at 8 PM on KSQD Santa Cruz 90.7 FM.
 The Hive also hosts live poetry readings at Bookshop Santa Cruz.
 Visit the Hive website to learn about upcoming poetry events.
 You can also access Victoria's archived radio shows, including interviews with Latinx poets Naomi Helena Quiñonez, Matt Sedillo, Adela Najarro, Olga Rosales Salinas, and more.

 As a past board member of the Watsonville Public Library, Victoria proposed, created, and chaired the Watsonville Poet Laureate Committee, which led to the city's first poet laureate, Bob Gómez (2022-24).
 To read about Victoria's involvement or learn more about Bob Gómez, click here.